 Since all these different syntaxes use the same data model structures, the highest level of interoperability between the different formats is guaranteed.

 Individual digital message guidelines can be found in the various Process areas of this website.
-The Resources below provide the information implementers need when deploying digital messages.
+The Resources below provide the basic information needed when implementing EDI.
+To access the full catalogue of Odette and JAIF digital messages please go to Technology - Resources - Messaging.

 EDIFACT messages are constructed according to the EDIFACT syntax rules as defined in the ISO 9735 standard.